jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

  **CWE-285:**
  1. **app/controllers/gradebooks_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.
  2. **app/controllers/user_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.
  3. **app/controllers/admins_controller.rb**
     - Using ChatGPT it mentioned potential issues with the destroy and create endpoints as the role_id is not being validated on input.
 However, after manual code review, it has been determined to not be an issue since it is checking for a user with matching user ID and role ID.
 Therefore if an invalid role ID is passed then the user account will not be found and the action will not be completed.
  4. **app/controllers/profile_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.
  5. **app/controllers/tokens_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.
  6. **app/controllers/quizzes/quizzes_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.
  7. **app/controllers/quizzes/quizzes_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.
  8. **app/controllers/files_controller.rb**
-    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+    - No issues identified in this controller related to CWE-285 based on ChatGPT and manual analysis.

 ## Summary of Findings